DeeEmm/Marlin-CNC-Pendant/README.md

 ## Project Status
 ###

-- The project is currently in Alpha stage
+- The project is currently in Beta stage
+- Current stable release available from https://github.com/DeeEmm/Marlin-CNC-Pendant/releases
 - Code compiles and works but needs validation
 - Speed control and zero points need defining and testing